ranaruchi29/the_archives/kumauni_language/DICT_HN.md

 Kalkar | Used when something is too cold to give you chills Kani | Blind
-Kanik/Kandik | Anything that is granular in size
-Karad | Agreement (one with a godly animation)
+Kanik/Kandik | Anything that is granular in size Kankhaw | A big stack of woods, a place where woods are stored as a stack Karad | Agreement (one with a godly animation)
 Kasap | Don't Know
 Kasik | How